ppodgorsek/configur/README.md

 * categories can be nested,
 * properties can simply be defined with no category.

-All calls should be made to the `ConfigurationFacade` and `ConfigurationService` to make sure mechanisms such as caching are not bypassed.
+All calls should be made to the `ConfigurationPropertySource` and `ConfigurationService` to make sure mechanisms such as caching are not bypassed.

+### Seamless environment integration

+If needed, a new property source can be added to the environment upon startup.
+This can be done by defining a `ConfigurationPropertySourceApplicationListener` bean in the application context.
+By default, this bean will add to the environment property sources for all `ConfigurationService` instances but you can also define it with the name of the bean which must be used instead.

+*Important: as some implementations rely on other beans such as the datasource for Spring Data DAOs, ConfiguR cannot be used to load startup properties such as database configuration.
+Such properties should remain in flat files or environment properties, ConfiguR can be used for dynamic properties fetched while the application is running.*

 ### Spring Data JPA